-Mahatma Gandhi Library introduces an exciting initiative to design and build the Eternal Gandhi Multimedia Museum (EGMM) in Southwest Houston.
+Mahatma Gandhi Library introduces an exciting initiative to design and build the Eternal Gandhi Museum (EGMM) in Southwest Houston.
 The project is being led by Mr. Devinder Mahajan, Dr. Manish Wani, Mr. Atul Kothari, and Mr. Ajit Paralkar.
-We are seeking generous support from the community to successfully open the museum in 2019.
+We are seeking generous support from the community to successfully open the museum in 2020.

 INNOVATIVE DESIGN & FEATURES